AlexTicleanu/Automatic_clean_up_event/README.md

  ***Stored Procedure used***

 Stored procedure is a declarative statement stored in MYSQL database.
-When creating a stored procedure the create code should pe executed on the specific database the stored procedure is used, in our case emag_scm_dante.
+When creating a stored procedure the 'create code' should be executed on the specific database the stored procedure is used, in our case emag_scm_dante.
-Stored procedure can be find in mysql database 'proc' table and called on demand using statement `call _name of the procedure_(_parameters_);`
+Stored procedure can be found in mysql database 'proc' table and called on demand using statement `call _name of the procedure_(_parameters_);`

 **Decisions Product Performance Stored Procedure**